interactive32/ducksell/readme.md

 ## Installation Instructions

+ - Copy all files to your web server using your favorite FTP client
  - Create a database for DuckSell on your web server, as well as one MySQL user who has all privileges for accessing and modifying it.
  - Import database from /database/database.sql file using phpMyAdmin or similar database administration tool.
- - Copy all files to your web server using your favorite FTP client
+ - Configure database by opening /inc/.env-sample in a text editor, fill in your information, and save it as /inc/.env
  - Open terminal and go to inc/ folder.
 Run 'composer install' to install Laravel and all dependencies
- - Configure database by opening /inc/.env-sample in a text editor, fill in your information, and save it as /inc/.env
+ - Open the app in your browser and you should be able to see login screen
+ - Login with admin@example.com / admin123

 ## Technology Used